sanjay-namdeo/notes/spring/exception-handling.md

 REST API developer will have two requirements related to error handling
 1. Common place for Error handling
-2. Similar Error Respone body with a proper HTTP status code across APIs
+2. Similar Error Response body with a proper HTTP status code across APIs

 >Both requirements can be addressed by using RestControllerAdvice annotation in Spring.